 Laura Aguilar (artist).

-Cannupa Hanksa Luger, We Live, edited by Dylan McLaughlin (Future Ancestral Technologies, 2019).
+Cannupa Hanksa Luger, We Live (Future Ancestral Technologies, 2019).

 Nohemi Perez (artist).